-Make Predictions or Set a Goal Based on your research and your observations so far, you may want to state a hypothesis.
-The hypothesis is a possible explanation or answer to your question.
-If you are not ready to present a hypothesis you can wait until you have collected more data.
-Use the hypothesis to make a prediction: a testable statement that describes what you think the outcome of the investigation will be.
+State a Hypothesis or Set a Goal Based on your research and your observations so far, you may want to state a hypothesis: A testable statement that describes what you think the outcome of the investigation will be.
 For some field studies you will not have a hypothesis.
 In that case, state the goal or objective of your investigation.

-Plan Procedures to Gather Data Decide what data you will need to evaluate your prediction or to achieve the goal you set.
+Plan Procedures to Gather Data Decide what data you will need to evaluate your hypothesis or to achieve the goal you set.
 Make a plan for collecting data and write it down.
 You can gather data by making observations, taking measurements, conducting an experiment, or making a model.

 Collect, Organize, and Display Data Collect your data in an organized way.
 Make sure you have enough data to answer your question.
 Present your data in charts, tables, or graphs so that it can be easily shared and analyzed.

-Gather Feedback and Revise Prepare a draft of your essay (see Essay Checklist and the YNA Judging Rubric 2013 below).
-Have your teacher, mentor, or a classmate read the draft.
+Gather Feedback and Revise Prepare a draft of your essay (see Essay Checklist and the YNA Judging Rubric 2014 below).
+Ask your teacher, mentor, or a classmate to read the draft.
 Ask for suggestions on how your essay could be improved.
 Revise your essay.

 Do I have to go outside to conduct my research?